beezy-dev/abacc-rag/DOCS.md

 # Documentation

+## Concepts

 ## Extended attributes
 The construct of additional attributes is to enrich the classic POSIX permissions in two folds:
-- the operation related attributes like adding an attribute to a file to set an append-only, immutable, secure, and undeletable attribute.
+- the operation-based attributes like adding an attribute to a file to set an append-only, immutable, secure, and undeletable attribute.
 - the extended attributes that a user would defined through the 4 existing classes: user, security, system, trusted.

-### operation attribute examples
+### operation-based attributes
 Let's put some content into a file:
 ```
 $ echo "this is my document" > document.txt